August 11, 2023

 To ensure EU member states' compliance with the European Climate Law, the "Fit for 55" package includes several proposals to revise and update specific EU legislation.
 One of these is the Energy Performance of Buildings Directive (EPBD), which in turn directly influences the German Buildings Energy Act (GEG).
 The directive, which was officially amended in March 2024, aims to make zero-emission buildings the standard for new buildings by 2030.
 For public authorities and other public institutions, this target will apply from 2028.
 In addition to residential buildings, the amended directive also provides for gradual improvements for non-residential buildings through minimum energy performance standards (MEPS).
 According to the "worst first" principle, the 16 percent of existing non-residential buildings with the worst carbon footprint must be renovated as a priority by 2030.
 By 2033, this threshold will increase to 26 percent.
 In addition, member states must develop concrete measures to completely phase out the use of fossil fuels for heating and cooling their buildings by 2040.
 There is also an obligation to install solar panels on public buildings, non-residential buildings and all new residential buildings, where technically and economically feasible.
 Non-residential buildings with a heating or cooling capacity of more than 290 kilowatts must also be equipped with a building automation and control system that meets certain minimum requirements for data availability as well as consumption monitoring and optimization by the end of 2024.
 In Germany, this obligation has already been implemented into national law with the amendment of the GEG in January 2024.
 From 2030, the EU will require this for systems with a rated output of more than 70 kilowatts.
 The revised directive must be transposed into national law by the member states within two years.

 The Taxonomy Regulation is central to the European Sustainable Finance Action Plan (SFAP) and has already been applied in the relevant sectors since the start of 2022.
 It defines which economic activities qualify as environmentally sustainable, allowing investors to align their capital investments accordingly.
-The accompanying Disclosure Regulation (SFDR) mandates that participants of the financial services sector shall report on the sustainability aspects of their investments.
+In addition to the Sustainable Finance Disclosure Regulation (SFDR), which aims to establish a basic transparency obligation for sustainability information, the Taxonomy Regulation provides a clear classification system for sustainable economic activities.
 While the principles of Environmental, Social, and Governance (ESG) reporting encompass social concerns and responsible corporate governance, the EU taxonomy's current criteria catalogue focuses solely on environmental sustainability aspects, such as a property's energy consumption.
 The transparency obligations and sustainability standards implementation apply not only to the acquisition and ownership of new buildings but also to the renovation of existing buildings and specific modernization measures.
 In the meantime, an EU expert group has already proposed an initial guideline for classifying socially sustainable economic activities, which are intended to complement the environmental taxonomy.
 Relevant for commercial real estate, for instance, could be the requirement to meet specific comfort standards in the building.

 The Taxonomy Regulation is currently not binding and does not (yet) stipulate the required number of compliant buildings a fund must include to be considered sustainably managed overall.
 However, the schedule for implementing national and international regulations is tightly planned, and it's probable that additional innovations will emerge in the years ahead.